 Valuation for buying the freehold of a leasehold house in the UK

-Valuation for buying the freehold of a leasehold house has become not so very tedious process.
 At some point in time, you must have considered buying the freehold of your property.
-One which most probably has been sold to you on a leasehold basis.
-Because why not?
-If you buy your freehold of the house or flat you’re living in you get more control of your property.
-You gain more freedom in deciding how much you want to spend on service charges and what company you should employ for taking care of the maintenance of your property.
+The house was originally sold to you on a leasehold basis.
+If you buy your freehold you get more control of your property.
+You gain more freedom in deciding what you want to do with the property and, if alterations are in your mind, how much you want to spend on them.
 Sometimes when you’re a leaseholder of a property, the ground rent and service charges that you pay to your freeholder can get inflated to exorbitant proportions.
-You and your fellow residents in your building may also end up paying unreasonably high ground rent determined by the freeholder.
+You could end up paying unreasonably high ground rent to the freeholder.

-Apart from flats, some new houses may also be subject to these issues when bought on a leasehold basis.
-How about not being able to control the costs for maintaining the common areas that, despite being open to all, are actually controlled by the freeholder?
+It is not only flats that have historically been sold as leasehold, some houses (new and old) have also been sold on a leasehold basis.
 Multiple limitations and unfair contract clauses with the freeholder can even impair you from being able to sell your property easily.

-Under such circumstances, it is perfectly justified to buy your freehold of your property.
-You would certainly enjoy the freedom of realistic ground rent, more control over your communal areas and the ability to modify or extend your house.
+Under such circumstances, it is perfectly justified to buy the freehold of your property.
+You would certainly enjoy the freedom.

 Check your eligibility